Course of Study

 PhD Program Components

 - Five semesters of Journal Club, a journal-review seminar that students take five times during their course of study, beginning in the first semester.
 Students have the opportunity to hear speakers present their own research as part of a regular series.
-The seminar creates a learning community in which students and faculty engage in critical review, analysis, and discussion of key journal publications in the Learning Sciences or related fields (2 credit hours per semester for a total of 10 credit hours).
+The seminar creates a learning community in which students and faculty engage in critical review, analysis, and discussion of key journal publications in the learning sciences or related fields (ten credit hours).

 - Elective courses — additional graduate-level courses in the disciplinary specialization, research methods, other disciplines, or special topics courses offered periodically in the Learning Sciences program.
 These courses will be selected in consultation with the student’s advisor in the Learning Sciences program and in consultation with the course instructor to determine relevance and appropriateness of course content to the student’s program goals and academic preparation for the course (minimum 16 credit hours).